site15/site15.ru/QODER_RULES_BY_CODE_EN.md

 --

--- Добавляем уникальные ограничения
+-- Add unique constraints
 CREATE UNIQUE INDEX IF NOT EXISTS "UQ_ENTITY_NAME__NAME" ON "EntityName"("tenantId", "name");

 --

--- Добавляем индексы
+-- Add indexes
 CREATE INDEX IF NOT EXISTS "IDX_ENTITY_NAME__TENANT_ID" ON "EntityName"("tenantId");
 CREATE INDEX IF NOT EXISTS "IDX_ENTITY_NAME__STATUS" ON "EntityName"("tenantId", "status");

 --
--- Создаем таблицу соединения для отношений многие-ко-многим CREATE TABLE IF NOT EXISTS "EntityNameRelatedEntity"(
+-- Create junction table for many-to-many relationships CREATE TABLE IF NOT EXISTS "EntityNameRelatedEntity"(
     id uuid DEFAULT uuid_generate_v4() NOT NULL,
     "entityNameId" uuid NOT NULL,